pecknigel/learning-resources/open-tasks.md

 Create a procedure for setting up a new project.

 Only link the library nav if it’s not the current page.
+Highlight the current page.

+## Class Notes

 Complete the class notes for DOM manipulation.